 Membership in the IRB is for three consecutive academic years (August through May).
 When the member's term is about to expire, the HRPP Director will contact the member about continuance for a new three-year term.
 If the member declines, the Director will contact the appropriate department head or Dean to request a replacement or to renew a current member's IRB term.
-Membership in the NSU IRB is subject to approval by the Dean of the Graduate School.
+Membership in the NSU IRB is subject to approval by the Executive Vice President and Provost.